sigp/lighthouse-pm/implementers-calls/lighthouse-call-000.md

         * Validator assignment, bits and pieces that will be useful for other people.
         * Divisible enough such that the validator client can implement parts of it without having to import the entire thing - don't want to have the 4 lines of code in a crate.
     * **@Alex** raised a point for the crate to be "stateless" - maybe if dealing with state it can read closures and be passed the state.
-    * @Alex supports.
-    * @Stan - cool with him too (maybe biased because spec is still in making)
-        * Previous remarks could have been harsh because of how hard it is to keep up.
 * **@Paul** looking to merge PR [#129](https://github.com/sigp/lighthouse/pull/129) and make an issue to rename the crate from `beacon_chain` since Lighthouse will need a `beacon chain`.

 ## Misc

 * **@Stan**: Looking for an issue that can be picked up and done.
-* **@Age**: in general do you think we should be making more "Good first issues" - lots of people chasing to start and looking for things to work on.
+* **@Age**: in general do you think we should be making more "Good first issues"?
+    * Lots of people chasing to start and looking for things to work on.
     * **@Paul**: Thinks it's quite a good point.
     * **@Luke**: Maybe we should aim for 5 or so "Good first issues" at a time for people to pick up.
 * Figuring out next meeting time and will publish.